DareData/lp-llm/00-llm-basics/01-NN-basics.md

 \end{cases}
 $$

 There are a ton of other activation functions and a whole lot of issues if one wants to do Neural Networks in production like the _dying ReLU_ and _vanishing gradient problems_.
-In here, we want to give a broad overview, so it is not.

 Here you have a quick expannation on the subject.